evothings/xmpp-hybrid-app-examples/README.md

 	connection.send($pres());

 ### Step 6
 Play around and continue development!
+Check out the [Strophe JS documentation](http://strophe.im/strophejs/doc/1.1.3/files/strophe-js.html) to learn more about how to proceed with for example handling connection errors, how to respond to chat messages and so on.
+You’re also welcome to look at the code of our example apps to learn how they work.

 Please let us know if you have any problems!
-Check out the Strophe JS documentation to learn more about how to proceed with for example handling connection errors, how to respond to chat messages and so on.
-You’re also welcome to look at the code of our example apps to learn how they work.
+You're welcome to discuss or ask questions about mobile apps that uses XMPP through [Evothings forum](http://evothings.com/forum/).